Maurice Stuckey

-Maurice Stuckey (born 30 May 1990) is a German professional basketball player for Crailsheim Merlins of the German ProA.
+Maurice Stuckey (born 30 May 1990) is a German former professional basketball player, who played for 17 seasons, mainly in the German Basketball Bundesliga and ProA.
+He retired at the end of the 2025–26 season, last playing for the Crailsheim Merlins.

 Professional career

 On 23 May 2018, he signed with Brose Bamberg.
 Stuckey signed with Crailsheim Merlins on 5 December 2019.
 He averaged 8.9 points per game in 16 games, shooting 41.6% from three-point range.
 On 10 July 2020, Stuckey re-signed with the team.

 International career

 In 2016, Stuckey was selected for the German national basketball team.